 The Canadian Standards Association (CSA) currently verifies all heat pumps for electrical safety.
 A performance standard specifies tests and test conditions at which heat pump heating and cooling capacities and efficiency are determined.
-The performance testing standards for airsource heat pumps are CSA C273.3 and C656.
-CSA has also published an installation standard for add-on airsource heat pumps (CSA C273.5-1980).
+The performance testing standard for air source heat pumps is CSA C273.3-M1991.
+CSA has also published an installation standard for add-on air source heat pumps (CSA C273.5-1980).

-The industry has worked with CSA to publish standards to test the efficiency of ground-source heat pumps, and to ensure that they are designed and installed properly.
-These standards are CSA C13256-1-01 and C448 Series-02, respectively.
-Minimum efficiency standards are in place for air-source and ground-source heat pumps in some provinces and under Canada's Energy Efficiency Regulations.
+The Canadian Earth Energy Association (CEEA) has worked with CSA to publish standards to test the efficiency of ground-source heat pumps, and to ensure that they are installed properly.
+These standards are CSA C446-1990 and C445-1992, respectively.

+Minimum efficiency standards are stipulated in both the air source and ground-source performance standards, and in some jurisdictions in Canada these levels are currently regulated.